 Outsourcing refers to contracting out non-core tasks and processes of a company to third parties that may be within or outside the home country.
 When outsourcing is done abroad, it is known as offshore outsourcing.
 Another concept called ‘offshore staffing’ is becoming popular in the business world.
 Although it is often confused with outsourcing, offshore staffing is a little different.

 Well, yes!
 Offshore staffing is a process through which companies can hire and build a team of provisional workers overseas.
-In other words, organisations engage in offshore hiring when they build a development centre abroad and hire a team of employees from the same country.
+In other words, organizations engage in offshore team hiring when they build a development center abroad and hire a team of employees from the same country.
 There are essentially two ways of hiring remote staff.
 You can either do it yourself or approach an offshore staffing agency.
 These agencies offer offshore staffing solutions to various kinds of businesses irrespective of their size.
 Some common services that are outsourced offshore are creative tasks, data processing, IT software and development, customer care services, accounting, etc.